 It must seem a little strange that this book came out even before the computer or the internet was born back in 1932 but what’s even more compelling is that the stuff it preaches is so incredibly relevant and highly applicable to this very date.

 In the words of John Caples “It’s what you say that counts, not how you say it.
 A valid argument presented in blunt language will sway the reader more than a less valid argument beautifully presented.”

 Boom.
 Just what every copywriter who’s been doing it wrong needs to hear.
 And how do you know what exactly you’re doing wrong?
 By testing.
 The importance of this is highlighted in the book showing you how and what to test.

 Essentially, your sales copy is not intended as pure artistry or cleverness or literary.
 That’s what you want in a good novel.

-The main purpose of a sales copy is to sell and at the end of the day, a flawless, grammatically perfect, flowery ad doesn’t mean anything unless people buy your stuff.
+The main purpose of sales copy is to sell and at the end of the day, a flawless, grammatically perfect, flowery ad doesn’t mean anything unless people buy your stuff.

 Caples arms us with tried and true advertising methods that actually work.
 No big words, no weird vocabulary, but rather just some good old simple language in your ad that people can understand and make them say heck yeah, this guy knows what I need!

 Pro tip on this one… If you can find the 4th edition instead of the 5th edition it has been edited less and has more of Caples’ brilliance in it.